About Us

 An Invitation

-If you’re a student, educator, or program/cohort leader, I invite you to explore LearnTerms and see how it can fit into your workflow.
-Share your feedback, and challenge the ideas.
-Help shape a tool that’s built for your reality, not for some marketing page.
+If you’re a student, educator, or cohort leader, give LearnTerms a try.
+See how it fits into your workflow.
+If you have feedback, tell me.
+You can help shape a tool built for our reality, not just another marketing page.

 Have ideas or want to pilot LearnTerms at your school?
 Get in touch.